Vertex-imprimitive symmetric graphs with exactly one edge between any two distinct blocks: Preliminaries

 Let $(\Ga, G, \BB)$ be a symmetric triple.
 As in \cite{Gardiner-Praeger95}, define $\DD(B) := (B, \Ga_{\BB}(B))$ to be the incidence structure with ``point set'' $B$ and ``block set'' $\Ga_{\BB}(B)$ such that $\a \in B$ and $C \in \Ga_{\BB}(B)$ are incident if and only if $C \in \Ga_{\BB}(\a)$.
 It can be verified \cite{Gardiner-Praeger95} that $\DD(B)$ is a $1$-$(v, k, r)$ design with $b$ blocks, and is independent of $B$ up to isomorphism.
 Denote by $\DD^{*}(B) := (\Ga_{\BB}(B), B)$ the dual $1$-design of $\DD(B)$.
 We may identify the ``blocks'' $\a \in B$ of $\DD^{*}(B)$ with the subsets $\Ga_{\BB}(\a)$ of the ``point set'' $\Ga_{\BB}(B)$ of $\DD^{*}(B)$, and we call two such ``blocks'' $\Ga_{\BB}(\b)$, $\Ga_{\BB}(\g)$ {\em repeated} if $\b, \g \in B$ are distinct but $\Ga_{\BB}(\b) = \Ga_{\BB}(\g)$.
 For $\a \in V(\Ga)$, let $B(\a)$ denote the unique block of $\BB$ containing $\a$ and set $L(\a) := \{B(\a)\} \cup \Ga_{\BB}(\a)$.
 Let $\LL$ be the set of all $L(\a)$, $\a \in V(\Ga)$, with repeated ones identified.
 One can see that the action of $G$ on $\BB$ induces an action of $G$ on $\LL$ defined by $L(\a)^g := L(\a^g)$, for $\a \in V(\Ga)$ and $g \in G$.
 Define

 to be the incidence structure with incidence relation the set-theoretic inclusion.
 Then $\DD(\Ga, \BB)$ is a 1-design with block size $r+1$ which admits $G$ as a point- and block-transitive group of automorphisms (\cite[Lemma 3.1]{Zhou-flag}).
-In the case when $\DD^{*}(B)$ has no repeated blocks, $\Ga$ can be reconstructed from $\DD(\Ga, \BB)$ by the following construction (see \cite{Zhou-EJC, Zhou-flag} and \cite[Construction 5.2]{IPZ}).
+In the case when $\DD^{*}(B)$ has no repeated blocks (which occurs particularly when $k=1$ by \cite[Lemma 4.1(a)]{Zhou-flag}), $\Ga$ can be reconstructed from $\DD(\Ga, \BB)$ by the following construction (see \cite{Zhou-EJC, Zhou-flag} and \cite[Construction 5.2]{IPZ}).